awsdocs/amazon-workmail-administration-guide/doc_source/security_iam_service-with-iam.md

 arn:aws:workmail:${Region}:${Account}:organization/${OrganizationId}
 ```

-For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.
+For more information about the format of ARNs, see [Amazon Resource Names \(ARNs\) and AWS service namespaces](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html)\.

 For example, to specify the `m-n1pq2345678r901st2u3vx45x6789yza` organization in your statement, use the following ARN\.